andreafiori/java-common-problems/README.md

 # Java problems and solutions

-This is NOT a complete list of solutions with all design patterns and implementations.
-Just only some problems and solutions with JUnit 5 tests.
+Problems and solutions with JUnit 4 tests and Ant.

+## Testing

+Run the build with Ant:

+	ant

+Or

+	ant run

 ## Data types and Data Structures